-We all know about the art, craft of the northeastern part of India, the people in the seven sisters of northeastern India are well known for their mastery art and crafts, Tripura is no exception, with bamboo and cane as their major craft, the state is majorly famous for their clean and attractive bamboo’s.
+We all know about the arts and crafts of the northeastern part of India, the people in the seven sisters of northeastern India are well known for their mastery of arts and crafts, Tripura is no exception, with bamboo and cane as their major crafts, the state is majorly famous for their clean and attractive bamboo’s.

-With five big mountains and the beautiful valley are in between, Tripura still looks like the ancient land of India with less advanced technology and more cultured people.
+With five big mountains and a beautiful valley in between, Tripura still looks like the ancient land of India with less advanced technology and more cultured people.

-People in Tripura speak Bengali as a major one, the effect of Tripura kingdoms is the secret behind Bengali population in the state, with canes and bamboos the state is a land of nature with greenly painted skin.
+People in Tripura speak Bengali as a major one, the effect of Tripura kingdoms is the secret behind the Bengali population in the state, with canes and bamboo the state is a land of nature with greenly painted skin.

-If you started reading about India, the root goes to the tribal population of India, the ancient survivor of India are so-called the tribal people and Tripura is a state that holds one of the majority in tribal populations of about sixteen and above tribal communities still living in the state.
+If you start reading about India, the root goes to the tribal population of India, the ancient survivors of India are so-called the tribal people, and Tripura is a state that holds one of the majority in tribal populations of about sixteen and above tribal communities still living in the state.

 Tripuris, Jamatia, Reang, Naitong, Koloi, Murasing, Chakma, Halam, Garo, Hajong, Kuki, Mizo, Mogh, Munda, Oraon, Santhal, and Uchoi are some of the ethnic tribes still living in Tripura and their history goes back about 65AD, and even in the mentions of Hindu holy book of Mahabharat and even in the inscriptions of king Ashoka the great.